 Before their IDP project, they experienced a massive failure from a technology vendor who used a traditional capture approach.
 An attempt to integrate data from an archived data source took five years, and didn’t provide the promised results.

-In another example, one of the U.S’s largest healthcare data processing companies needed a solution to process billing and claims information for hundreds of thousands of patients.
+In another example, one of the U.S.’s largest healthcare data processing companies needed a solution to process B2B data, billing, and claims information for hundreds of thousands of patients.
 The workload required on back-end systems was massive.

 By using an intelligent document processing platform, they transform gigabyte-sized text files into billions of data extractions needed to complete mission-critical workflows on a daily basis.

 But it isn’t just government or big enterprise that benefits from intelligent document processing.
 IDP platforms are being used to process:

 - Mortgage documents

 - Explanation of benefits